gerhard-h/qmk_firmware/keyboards/idobo/keymaps/autosymbol2/readme.md

  * space-shift is the fastest and most error free shifting methode, but it will get in your way when combining with autoshift or homerow mods and even with other thumb layer keys
  * using space-shift in conjunction with a thumb activated layer for diacrits gets into thumb overloading problems.
-   Typing fünf or für would require swaping the used thumb depending on the letter after 'ü' for max speed
+   Typing fÃ¼nf or fÃ¼r would require swaping the used thumb depending on the letter after 'Ã¼' for max speed
    (using alwas the same thumb might be more practical)

 ## no diacrits on extra layer